 Gilad Edelman is an American journalist and a senior writer for Wired.
 Edelman sees Musk’s bid as drawing him further into an era-defining argument over how to balance free speech with responsible regulation of content online, now that social media has transformed political discourse in the U.S. and around the world.
-Conservatives who believe Twitter is censorious and biased against them will view Musk’s statements about free speech more favorably, while progressives who see content moderation as crucial to stopping the spread of harmful speech will be warier.
-Yet as Edelman sees it, the debate about Musk and his bid point to a more complicated reality: Twitter’s power to shape American democracy, which so many U.S. journalists and media figures worry about, comes largely from their own presence and influence on the site.
+Conservatives who believe Twitter is censorious and biased against them will view Musk’s statements about free speech more favorably, while progressives who see content moderation as crucial to stopping the spread of speech they view as harmful will be warier.
+Yet, Edelman says, the argument about Musk and his bid points to a more complicated reality: Twitter’s power to shape American democracy, which so many U.S. journalists and media figures worry about, comes largely from their own presence and influence on the site …

 Graham Vyse: Musk is offering to buy Twitter for US$43 billion—a lot of money, even for Elon Musk.
 How can we understand his motives?